dandi/dandi-archive/doc/design/zarr-publish-1.md

 Reuse a Zarr archive in more than one Dandiset.

 Allow for a Zarr archive that is uploaded as part of an original Dandiset to be packaged in a new Dandiset without duplicating the Zarr archive.
 The new Dandiset could be created by potentially different authors and could contain additional raw and/or analyzed data.
 This feature has been previously implemented for other asset types with [add_asset_to_dandiset.py](https://gist.github.com/satra/29404d965226e4c99fb48e7502953503#file-add_asset_to_dandiset-py).
-Further details of this feature request have been previously documented in [dandi-archive #1792](https://github.com/dandi/dandi-archive/issues/1792).
+Further details of this feature request have been previously documented in #1792.

 ## MVP User requirements (Target date: April 30, 2024)